szabolcsdombi/zengl/docs/index.rst

     | A boolean to enable ``GL_DYNAMIC_DRAW`` on buffer creation.
     | When this flag is False the ``GL_STATIC_DRAW`` is used.
     | The default value is True.

+**index**
+    | Modifies the write operation to use the element array buffer binding.
+    | Only useful for the webgl compatibility.
+    | The default value is False.

+**uniform**
+    | Modifies the write operation to use the uniform buffer binding.
+    | Only useful for the webgl compatibility.
+    | The default value is False.

 **external**
     | An OpenGL Buffer Object returned by glGenBuffers.